-her and she indicate each and every gender in the singular and the plural.
+their and they indicate each and every gender in the singular and the plural.

 office-bearer means a member of the committee holding office under clause 14(3) of this constitution.

 officer means a member delegated any function under clause 21 of this constitution.